 Garnish with three cranberries and an orange twist.

 A fun experiment, if you're up for a DIY cocktail ingredient, is to infuse figs into a bottle of vodka.
-Best part is, this technique will work with fresh or dried figs. You can use the same method as the fig-infused bourbon in the Marriage of Figaro cocktail.
+The technique will work with fresh or dried figs. You can use the same method as the fig-infused bourbon in the Marriage of Figaro cocktail.